yagtyw/balancehub-frontend/README.md

 Currently implemented pages:
 - **Home page**
 - **For Therapists** — application form for psychologists who want to join

-Planned pages and features:
 - **Our Center** — About Us, Services, Contacts
 - **Specialists** — directory of psychologists with detailed profiles
 - **Tests & Exercises** — interactive self-assessment tools and guided exercises
+- - **Contact Form** — request submission with validation and feedback Planned pages and features:
 - **Blog** — mental health articles with filtering and search
-- **Contact Form** — request submission with validation and feedback

 ---